 Thank you for your interest of group tours of the Old Hundred Gold Mine.
 The following should answer many of your questions.
 For more information or to reserve a date and time please email us.
 Mine Tour telephone is 970-387-5444 (voice mail only in off season).

-SEASON & TIMES: Tour operates daily May 14th, 2016 through September 30th, 2016.
-Special tour times may also be scheduled before or after regular hours or depart on the half-hour in peak season to avoid conflict with regularly scheduled tours (particularly in peak season).
+SEASON & TIMES: Tour operates daily Friday May 15th, 2020 through Sunday, October 11th, 2020.
+During the off-season (May 15th June 19 and August 16 October 11), tours depart every 90 minutes starting at 10am and last tour at 4pm.
+During peak season (June 20 Aug 9) tours depart every hour on the hour starting at 10:00am and last tour departs at 4:00pm.
+Special tour times may also be scheduled before or after regular hours or depart on the half-hour in peak season to avoid conflict with regularly scheduled tours.
 Larger groups (over 40 persons) may require splitting into two tour groups run 30 minutes apart.

 RESERVATIONS: Reservations are required in advance for group rate tours.
 Tours must arrive at least 20 minutes before their scheduled time.
 Late arrivals cannot be guaranteed space.
 Note the tour operates at capacity in peak season.
 Allow 15 minutes to drive from Silverton to the mine site (5 miles).
 Once at the site we need at least 15 minutes to get the group ready to go underground with coats and hard hats.

-GROUP SIZE: The mine train can take a maximum of about 35-40 persons per trip.
-Larger groups must be split up and run 30 or 60 minutes apart.
-A minimum of 12 people are required to get the group tour rate.
-Tours are generally not exclusive, meaning the Old Hundred reserves the right to fill available empty seats with members of the general public unless arranged otherwise in advance.
+GROUP SIZE: The mine train can take a maximum of about 40 persons per trip.
+Larger groups must be split up and run 30 minutes apart.
+Tours are generally not exclusive, meaning the Old Hundred reserves the right to fill available empty seats with members of the general public.

-PRICES & TERMS: Special school price is available May through June and September 8th through 30th.
-Price is $6.00 per student through 8th grade - 9th grade and above, $7.00 per student.
-Parents (including "home school" parents) accompanying group are $16.00 each.
+PRICES & TERMS: Special school price is available May through June and Mid-August through October 11th.
+Price is $7.00 per student through 8th grade - $8.00 per student, 9th grade and above.
+Parents (including "home school" parents) accompanying group are $20.00 each.
 Professional public/private school teachers, staff, and bus drivers are free.
-In peak season standard commercial group rates may apply - $16.00 per adult and $8.00 children ages 5-12.
-Price includes mine train ride, underground tour, and gold panning on surface.
+(In peak season standard commercial group rates may apply - $20.00 per adult and $9.00 children ages 5 - 12.)
+Price includes mine train ride, underground tour, and panning for silver, copper, gold and polished stones on surface.

 ACCESSIBILITY INFO: The tour involves casual walking on gravel pathways with 40 to 50 minutes of standing.
 Limited seating is available underground at certain points.
-The altitude is 10,000 feet above sea level.
+The altitude is 10,000 above sea level.
 There are no stairs or climbing, but one or two steps up into the cars.
 Wheelchairs can be accommodated but will be on rougher graveled surfaces.
 The train can fit one wheelchair with occupant.
-Restrooms are wheelchair accessible.
-We do not recommend that persons who are claustrophobic to take the tour.
+Bathrooms are wheelchair accessible.
+Persons who are claustrophobic are not recommended.

 SILVERTON INFO: Silverton is a Historic Landmark with full services, restaurants, and shopping.
-It is the terminus of the famous Durango to Silverton Narrow Gauge steam train.
+It is the terminus of the famous Durango to Silverton Narrow gauge steam train.
 The San Juan County Historical Society Mining Heritage Center is located next to the 1902 County Jail.
-The 1929 Mayflower Gold Mill is open for tour groups from June through Labor Day.
+The 1929 Mayflower Gold Mill is open for tour groups from June through September, weather permitting.
 Call 970-387-5609 for more info.
 The Silverton Chamber of Commerce at 1-800 752-4494 has general area information or visit Silverton Chamber of Commerce.